noBackend/nobackend.org/_posts/2013-05-21-welcome-to-noBackend.md

 - if it is an HTTP POST or PUT request
 - if it is send via websockets
 - if cookies are used for authentication, or session IDs send as query parameter or as a custom header
-- if the app resends a request if the first times out
+- If the app sends another request when the first one times out.

 The implementation of the `signIn` method could be adjusted to reflect a change in the implementation, without changing the API that the frontend developer is using.